Search the blog:

 When should I take the SAT/ACT?
 My sophomore year, or my junior year?

-You may be ready to take admissions tests as early as freshman or sophomore year if you have completed the math through Algebra II (including Algebra I, Geometry, and Algebra II) and are a strong test taker.
-If you are sitting for a test soon, review my test-day checklist.
+You may be ready to take college admissions tests as early as freshman or sophomore year if you have completed math courses through Algebra II (including Algebra I, Geometry, and Algebra II) and are a strong test taker.

 What’s the difference between test optional and test blind?
 Do I still need to prep for the SAT/ACT?